ur-fault/TMaze/README.md

 ## How to run

-- Download from Github, althought there are old builds, and I won't update them so frequently
+- Download from Github, althought there are old builds, and I won't update them so frequently, maybe in the future
 - Build from source

 ### How to build from source